A Tool Box of Strategies to Prevent Blood Sugar Spikes When Eating High Glycemic Index Foods

 Fat in the diet also slows stomach emptying and carbohydrate absorption.
 In the Liljeberg study, adding tomato sauce with olive oil or pesto decreased the AUC of plain rice and pasta.

-Another study showed that the addition of cheddar cheese (120 g with 42 g of fat) to three high-GI foods (pasta, potato, and toast) resulted in a 58% reduction in the AUC of pasta, 56% when combined with potato and 30% when combined with toast compared to eating them alone.
+Another study showed that adding cheddar cheese (120 g with 42 g of fat) to three high-GI foods (pasta, potato, and toast) resulted in a 58% reduction in the AUC of pasta, 56% when combined with potato, and 30% when combined with toast compared to eating them alone.

 3. Complement meals rich in carbohydrates with foods rich in protein

 Animal and vegetable proteins stimulate the release of incretins.
-Incretins are hormones that stimulate insulin release and lowers blood sugar.
+Incretins are hormones that stimulate insulin release and lower blood sugar.

-Proteins also slow stomach emptying and interacts with the starch in the food to slow the enzyme alpha-amylase) that digest carbohydrates.
+Proteins also slow stomach emptying and interact with the starch in the food to slow the enzyme alpha-amylase) that digest carbohydrates.
 The result is slower digestion and delayed sugar absorption.

 A high-protein breakfast (30 g protein) has been shown to lower blood sugar 180 minutes after eating compared to a low protein (10 to 20 g).